-As outlined above in the final, foundational, elements of the SMART PRACTICE framework, all reparative interventions with infants need to occur in the context of contingent, responsive relationship with a calm, loving caregiver.
+All reparative interventions with young children need to occur in the context of contingent, responsive relationship with a calm, loving caregiver.
 Sensory experiences and repetitive, rhythmic, patterned activities, will best support recovery from developmental deficits of the sub-cortical areas of the brain.
 Some examples include: